seglo/connect-prism/README.md

 The record mode will allow you to both record and proxy all HTTP traffic for a certain endpoint on your connect development server.
 For example, if in production your API sits at an endpoint `/api` then you may be currently proxying requests to a server you're hosting locally on another port or to an integration machine somewhere else.
 You may have also attempted to mock out services that make HTTP calls in your client side code itself.
 While in record mode you can navigate your application and trigger all the types of API calls you would like to have recorded.
 Prism will then listen for responses and serialize them to disk.
 When you want to read these responses instead of proxying traffic to the real server you shutdown and switch to the 'mock' mode.

+To make mocks more readable, responses with a content-type of `json` or `javascript` will have their data stringified as an object.
+If the content-type is anything other than json or if stringification fails then it falls back to a string.

 #### Mock

 The mock (read) mode will listen for requests to a certain endpoint.
 When a request matches an endpoint it will attempt to find a previously recorded response in the directory you defined mocks to be saved in (./mocks by default).
 If a matching response is not found then prism will return a 404.